Service Projects

 Tumor-associated myeloid cells (TAMCs), which consist of tumor associated macrophages and myeloid- derived suppressor cells, comprise a majority of cellular infiltrates in glioma.
 TAMCs are potently immunosuppressive, and represent a major barrier to successful immunotherapy.
 The overall goal of the grant associated with SP5 is to determine how arginine is catabolized into polyamines by TAMCs, and to determine if inhibition of this metabolic pathway can enhance immunotherapy for glioma.
 Dr. Lesniak does not have a cell-specific way to study TAMCs non-invasively or clinically.

-Service Project #9: Imaging Acidosis and Immune Therapy in PDAC
+Service Project #7: Imaging acidosis and immune therapy in PDAC

 Pancreatic ductal adenocarcinoma (PDAC) is the most lethal of all cancers and is largely resistant to all therapies, including immune therapies (IT).
 Despite that resistance, there are no fewer than 12 open clinical trials investigating treatment of PDAC with checkpoint blockade IT.
 Gillies et al. have shown that neutralization of tumor acidosis with oral NaHCO3 in murine models of PDAC can lead to dramatic improvements in response to checkpoint blockade.
 Because phase I and IIa clinical trials using that strategy have failed to dose-escalate, other ways are sought to neutralize tumor acidity, e.g., by using a CEACAM-6-targeted urease.
 Current strategies in the grant associated with SP9 include imaging pharmacokinetics of such tumor-alkalinizing agents through chemical exchange saturation transfer (CEST) MR imaging of pH.
 Carbonic anhydrase 9 is a hypoxia-responsive protein (CAIX) that may be used to report on the tumor microenvironment.
 Antibody-based clinical molecular imaging of CAIX has been accomplished.
 The NCBIB has developed and refined the first small-molecule CAIX imaging agents for SPECT and PET.